Lake Wallenpaupack PA

 Lake Wallenpaupack Fishing

-Lake Wallenpaupack fishing is most known for its hefty smallmouth bass, but each section of the reservoir has its specialties.
-The north end near Hawley and Wilsonville is best for striped bass, walleye, and smallmouth bass.
+Lake Wallenpaupack fishing is most known for its hefty smallmouth bass, but each reservoir section has its specialties.
+The north end near Hawley and Wilsonville is best for striped bass, walleye, and smallmouth bass, but you won’t find any Sturgeon.
 The south end near Ledgedale Rec Area is best for bluegill and largemouth bass.
-The Central section is best for calico and perch.
+The Central section is best for the calico and perch.

-If you are looking to hook a legendary fish, you can avail the local guiding services’ trips.
-In case you need fishing equipment while you aren’t on a charter, Wallenpaupack Sports Shop has got you covered.
-It will provide you with the equipment you are going to need for a day outdoors.
+If you are looking to hook a legendary fish, you can avail of the local guiding services’ trips.
+If you need fishing equipment while you aren’t on a charter, Wallenpaupack Sports Shop has covered you.
+It will provide you with the equipment you will need for a day outdoors.
 Anyone over 16 needs a fishing license.